mozilla-services/sync11-eol-server/README.rst

 It allows reads from "/info/collections", reads/writes to "meta/global" and
 "crypto/keys", and deletes to "/storage".
-All other requests are rejected ith a special "513 SERVICE EOL" error that should trigger old sync clients to show a service-depdecation message to the user.
+All other requests are rejected with a special "513 SERVICE EOL" error that should trigger old sync clients to show a service-deprecation message to the user.

 The allowed requests are designed to work around a client bug, where the EOL messaging is not shown if it is "trumped" by an error at certain early stages